5 Garden Bee Species You Want to See in Your Yard

 Crucial to the pollination of alfalfa, these boldly striped bees are found in the west and nest in tunnels in the ground.
 Though they don’t form hives, females build their elaborate nesting tunnels in close proximity to each other, forming colonies.

 Like honeybees, bumblebees form hives.
 There are 46 species in North America, and most nest in holes in the ground, under fallen logs or in old rodent burrows.
 In the spring, the queen emerges from hibernation and looks for a suitable place to build her hive.
 She mated at the end of the previous summer and is ready to lay her first eggs, which hatch into female worker bees that collect nectar and pollen, make honey and maintain the hive.
-Bumblebees pollinate native wildflowers and several edibles, such as tomatoes, peppers and strawberries.
+Bumblebees pollinate native flowers and several edibles, such as tomatoes, peppers and strawberries.

-14 Plants for Bees
+Plants to Grow for Garden Bees

 - Mountain mint